 To our high school parents,

-The goal for our high school students is that they begin to develop a healthy self-awareness - mentally, physically, and spiritually - of not only themselves but also the world they live in.
+Our goal for our high school students as they mature spiritually, academically, and socially is that they develop a healthy awareness of not only themselves but also of the world and communities in which they live.
 Sean Casey

-We ask students to be involved in at least one major activity.
-Although a small school, Wesleyan School offers most activities, which are regularly available at larger schools.
-We believe students will not feel they are a part of the bigger mission of the school if not connected to the community through extra curricular activities.
-We recognize it is often difficult to balance academics, extracurricular activities and the personal life; however, we support and encourage that aspect of the maturation process.
-Wesleyan is a place where students are encouraged to try new activities in an effort to test themselves and discover their passions.
-If one avenue is not successful, the support is available to encourage testing the waters in another arena.
-Whether trying out for a play, the marching band, or participating in golf, or cross-country, Wesleyan can help each student develop the skills and the confidence to find his or her passion.
+We also ask students to be fully-involved in the school community through at least one major co-curricular activity.
+Although small, Wesleyan offers most of the activities which are regularly available at larger schools.
+We believe students will feel better connected to the school and their peers if they participate in at least one or more co-curricular activities.
+Wesleyan is a place where students are encouraged to try new activities in an effort to test themselves and discover their interests.
+Whether trying out for a theater production, playing in the marching band, or competing in mock trail, baseball or cross-country, Wesleyan can help each student develop the skills and the confidence to find his or her passion.